b19kiit/TGS_IMS/docs/DB/index.md

 > - `Property.value` This can be a string or a Number, depending on the Property.
 This field is meant for live values of Cell.

-> - `Property.min`(optional) This must be a number, which defines lower boundary for `Property.value`.
+> - `Property.min`(optional) This must be a number, which defines the lower boundary for `Property.value`.

 > - `Property.max`(optional) This must be a number, which defines upper boundary for `Property.value`.

 > - `Property.normal`(optional) This can be a string or a Number, for representing desirable `Property.value`.

 **ItemStored:** It represents nodes with label `ItemStored`.
-This node stores entry for a item added an Inventory and/or physical added to a cell of store.
+This node stores entry for an item added an Inventory and/or physically added to a cell of a store.

 It stores {quantity, expires, added_on, engaged, custom_tags}